Best One Bar Build for ESO: PvE Tier List

 • Medium Range – The Warden plays at medium range due to deep fissure, so you’ll have to position it carefully.

 Consider playing the Warden if you want something with high survivability, group utility, and area damage.
-Infinite Archive especially, this build shines through VMA and Vateshran.
-The power can fade.
+This is a great all around build to take into most content, and Wardens have some of the best skill animations in the game.

 2 Templar | S Tier